Treatments

 What are the limitations of MoleMax skin cancer detection?

-It is important to emphasise that there is no computer program currently available that, by itself, can accurately predict whether a particular lesion is a melanoma or not.
 Even the best doctor with the best equipment cannot detect melanoma 100% of the time.
 The importance of looking for changes on a regular basis cannot be over stressed.